POTSDAM - For Brian Leonard, its a new start under the leadership of an old friend.

 Im excited.
-I had a great time in Cincinnati and have some good friends there, and the fans are great.
+I had a great time in Cincinnati and have some good friends there and the fans are great.
 But I needed a change and I think Coach Schiano knows how to use me.
-Hopefully Ill progress throughout camp and show my skills, and my role with the team will get bigger and bigger.
+Hopefully Ill progress throughout camp and show my skills and my role with the team will get bigger and bigger, he added.

-Leonard, 29, is known as a humble, yet gritty player and has been used mostly as a third-down back in the NFL.
-In his pro career, hes averaged 3.7 yards per carry to go along with 113 receptions.
-Hes also a good pass protector and has been a mainstay on special teams.
+Leonard, 29, is known as a humble, yet gritty player and has been used mostly as a third down back in the NFL.
+In his pro career, hes averaged 3.7 yards per carry to go along with 113 pass receptions.
+Hes also a good pass protector and has been a mainstay on special teams wherever hes played.

 We felt Brian could help us win and thats why we brought him here.
-Brian Leonards a winner, Schiano said.
-I have a history with him since he was 16 years old.
+Brian Leonards a winner, said Schiano.
+I have a history with him since he was 16-years-old.
 Weve been through a lot together.
 This guy is an unselfish guy who will show up big when we need him.

-Leonard is one of the rare individuals who has made the jump from Section 10 to the college ranks and, ultimately, to the NFL.
+Leonard is one the rare individuals whos made the jump from Section 10 to the college ranks and ultimately to the NFL.

-Its tough to come out of a small town and make it the NFL, he said.
+Its tough to come out of a small town and make it the NFL.
 But Im glad I grew up in a small town like Gouverneur.
 I have small-town views.
-Im think Im grounded, and I think its helped keep me humble.
+Im think Im grounded and I think its helped keep me humble.